section-engineering-education/engineering-education/articles/create-login-and-register-system-with-csharp-winforms/index.md

 The first button will be a register button to save data entered, and the second one will be an exit button that will close the Register form.

-The first textbox will allow input of names for the user, the second textbox will allow input of the user's username, and the third textbox will enable a password to be entered.
+The first textbox will allow input of names for the user.
+The second textbox will allow input of the user's username.
+The third textbox is for entering the password.

-The labels will indicate the functionality of the three textboxes.
+The labels will or show the functionality of the three textboxes.

 ![REGISTER INTERFACE](/engineering-education/create-login-and-register-system-with-csharp-winforms/register-interface.jpg)